casdoor/casdoor-website/docs/application/shared-application.md

 ![shared application login link](/img/application/shared-application/shared_application_login_link.png)

+## Using Invitations with Shared Applications

+When sending [invitations](/docs/invitation/overview) using a shared application, Casdoor automatically generates the correct organization-specific invitation links.
+The system appends the `-org-{orgName}` suffix to ensure users can successfully register through the invitation, even when the application is shared across multiple organizations.

 :::caution

 Once you shared an application, it can be used by all organizations, and cannot be disabled for a particular organization.